Hanel32/Vortex/README.md

 ## Performance

-As a quick preview of Vortex sorting and streaming performance, in the tables below we analyze the Vortex 1.) single-threaded sorting performance, 2.) batched producer-consumer throughput, 3.) file I/O speed in the context of prior methods when processing uniform, 64-bit keys across various Intel CPU architectures outfitted with 32 GB of RAM.
+As a quick preview of Vortex sorting and streaming performance, in the tables below we analyze the Vortex 1) single-threaded sorting performance, 2) batched producer-consumer throughput, 3) file I/O speed.
+All machines were outfitted with 32 GB of RAM.
 For a richer discussion and broader set of Vortex abstraction benchmarks, please refer to the [**ASPLOS publication**](https://dl.acm.org/doi/10.1145/3373376.3378527), which extensively discusses Vortex streaming and sorting.

 <table align="center">
 <thead>
   <tr>
-    <th colspan="8">Out-Of-Place Sort Speeds (M keys/s)</th>
+    <th colspan="8">Out-Of-Place Sort Speeds (M keys/s, 64-bit keys)</th>
   </tr>
 </thead>
 <tbody>